jezze/berk/README.md

     $ berk log <id> 0
     $ berk log <id> 1

-To do more advanced setups you can, using berk config, set labels seperated by space, on each remote.
-This way you can tell berk to only execute commands on remotes with a certain label.
-On our remote we can add two labels called "beer" and "donut" using:
+To do more advanced setups you can, using berk config, set tags seperated by space, on each remote.
+This way you can tell berk to only execute commands on remotes with a certain tag.
+On our remote we can add two tags called "beer" and "donut" using:

-    $ berk config myhost label "beer donut"
+    $ berk config myhost tags "beer donut"

-Using berk list with a label we can now filter out only the remotes that match the label we are interested in like "donut":
+Using berk list with a tag we can now filter out only the remotes that match the tag we are interested in like "donut":

-    $ berk list -l donut
+    $ berk list -t donut

 We can use the results to run our uptime command again but only on the remotes we previously filtered out:

-    $ berk exec "$(berk list -l donut)" "uptime"
+    $ berk exec "$(berk list -t donut)" "uptime"

 This way, and with some bash magic, we can make very complex setups.